olcaneristi/react-rosa-restaurant/README.md

-#Welcome !
+# Welcome !

-#### I saw this restaurant project on Dribbble and built with React + SASS.
+I saw this [Rosa Restaurant Website from Dribbble](https://dribbble.com/shots/1560982-Rosa-Restaurant-Website) project and built with React + SASS. <br/>
 While creating this project, I used features such as CSS Grid, Animation, Pseudo and I had the chance to improve myself in these features.
 I also tried to build the loading screen using Hooks.

 ## [Live Demo](https://rosa-restaurant.vercel.app)